ezrafayet/seedable-random/README.md

 ## Seeding with a phrase

-You can seed a number to generate the same output everytime.
+You can seed the function with a phrase to generate the same output.

 ```
 const random = seedableRandom('This is my passphrase');